Standard tank container fitted with baffles

 Capacity: 15,000, 22,500 or 26,000 litres

-Tare: from 2,900 kg till 4,200 kg
+Tare: From 2,900 kg to 4,200 kg

 Max. gross weight: